 This little trick has naturally set our children’s internal clocks to a time that is more suiting to their schedule (with preschool and grade school).
-It allows their bodies to sleep until it is time to wake up (when the sun is up and our family is ready to wake up, at 7:00~ this is just the time that works for OUR family.)
+It allows their bodies to sleep until it is time to wake up (when the sun is up and our family is ready to wake up, at 7:00 (they go to bed at 7:00, to get a full 12 hours of sleep)~ this is just the time that works for OUR family.)

 As with anything, you need to remember that you have to TEACH your kids this new rule.
 You can not expect them to sleep until 7:00 tomorrow, just because you started this today.
 Give it a week or two and you will have them sleeping later.